-- Identify the contract(s) with a customer (written, oral or any other according with business practices); - Evaluating the goods and services committed in the contract and identify how each performance obligation in the contract will be transferred to the customer; - Considering the contractual terms jointly with business practices to determinate the transaction price.
-The transaction price is the amount of the consideration the Company expects to receive in exchange for transferring the committed goods and services to the customer, excluding tax on sales.
-The expected consideration in a contract may should include fixed amounts, variable amounts, or both; - Allocate the transaction price to each performance obligations in the contract (to each good and service that is different) for an amount that represents the consideration to which the entity expects to receive in exchange for the goods and services arranged with the customer; and - Recognise revenue when (or as) the entity satisfies a performance obligation in exchange for committed goods and services.
+- Identify the contract(s) with a customer (written, oral or any other according to business practices); - Evaluating the goods and services promised in the customer contract and identifying how each performance obligation in the contract will be transferred to the customer; - Considering the contractual terms jointly with business practices to determine the transaction price.
+The transaction price is the amount of the consideration the Company expects to receive in exchange for transferring the promised goods and services to the customer, excluding tax on sales.
+The expected consideration in a contract may include fixed amounts, variable amounts or both; - Allocate the transaction price to each performance obligations in the contract (to each good and service that is different) for an amount that represents the consideration to which the entity expects to receive in exchange for the goods and services arranged with the customer; and - Recognise revenue when (or as) the entity satisfies a performance obligation in exchange for promised goods and services.